symil/lotus/README.md

 - Install [outpost](https://github.com/symil/outpost)
 - Run `install.sh`

+Additional info:

-This script assumes you are running Ubuntu.
+- This script assumes you are running Ubuntu, you might need to tweak it a little if you're using another destro.
+- It will switch your active Rust toolchain to nightly.
+This is necessary because this projects uses some nightly-only features.

 ## Usage